Mat Best: Article 15 Clothing

 In 2016, Article 15 partnered with another clothing company, Ranger Up, to produce a crowd-funded movie entitled Range 15.
 The film starred Best along with an ensemble of other veterans, including three Medal of Honor recipients, as well as Marcus Luttrell, best known as author of Lone Survivor, adapted into a film by the same name.
 The film won Best Film at the GI Film Festival.
 In the US military, Article 15 is a Non-judicial punishment.

 Black Rifle Coffee Company

 After a successful test roasting coffee under Article 15 Clothing with "Freedom Roast," Best formed Black Rifle Coffee Company in 2014, alongside Evan Hafer, Jarred Taylor and Richard Ryan.
 They promoted the company with provocative videos posted to YouTube, that Best described to CBS News as "way over the top".
-The company gained some criticism from others, for the following two 2017 incidents: an endorsement from Donald Trump Jr., and again when the company pledged to hire 10,000 veterans after coffee chain Starbucks pledged to hire 10,000 refugees in the wake of travel restrictions enacted by US president Donald Trump.
+The company gained notoriety for the following two 2017 incidents: an endorsement from Donald Trump Jr., and again when the company pledged to hire 10,000 veterans after coffee chain Starbucks pledged to hire 10,000 refugees in the wake of travel restrictions enacted by US president Donald Trump.